tbgolfer86/Social-Network-API/README.md

 # Social Network API

   ## Description
-  This is a social network API back-end application that allows the user to add, remove, and update users and their thoughts in a MongoDB database.
+  This is a social network API back-end application that allows the user to share their thoughts, react to friends' thoughts, and create a friend list.
+The application's data is stored using a MongoDB database.

 ---